0x5d/0x5d.github.io/content/posts/rfcs/files/rfc-template.md

-This template is a companion for my [Writing RFCs](https://0x5d.github.io/posts/rfcs/) post.
+This template is a companion for my post ["On Writing RFCs"](https://0x5d.github.io/posts/rfcs/).
 This is meant to be adapted to your specific needs.
 If something doesn't work for you, get rid of it or change it!

 You should also look at other RFC templates, such as [Hashicorp's](https://works.hashicorp.com/articles/rfc-template).